dannyalaska/someApp/README.md

 # someApp
-my first ionic app using angularjs
+my first ionic app using angularjs and cordova